 Sunday, June 16, 1912

 In addition, a tornado struck Downtown Plain City, causing significant damage to many buildings.
 In Grove City, a schoolhouse was destroyed and a few homes lost roofs.
 At least one person was killed in Worthington.
-One other interesting fact is that it was reported the storms were moving from southeast to northwest.
+One other interesting fact is that it was reported the storms were moving from southeast to northwest, a very unusual storm motion.

 Wednesday, December 7, 1927